foundriesio/docs/source/reference-manual/security/factory-registration-ref.rst

 .. prompt:: bash host:~$

    mkdir -p meta-subscriber-overrides/recipes-sota/lmp-device-register/
-   echo "PACKAGECONFIG += \"production\"" >> meta-subscriber-overrides/recipes-sota/lmp-device-register/lmp-device-register_%.bbappend
+   echo 'PACKAGECONFIG += "production"' >> meta-subscriber-overrides/recipes-sota/lmp-device-register/lmp-device-register_%.bbappend

 The images created with this configuration includes ``PRODUCTION=on`` by default on the command ``lmp-device-register``.